sunset1215/addressbook-level3/doc/DeveloperGuide.md

 1. User requests to list tags
 2. AddressBook shows a list of tags
 3. User requests to edit a specific tag in the list
-4. AddressBook confirms the change with the user
+4. AddressBook requests for confirmation
+5. User confirms edit request
-5. AddressBook applies the change <br>
+6. AddressBook edits the specific tag <br>
 Use case ends.

 **Extensions**